 Our high-conviction and long-term investment style results in focused portfolios for our clients.
 Extensive research leads us to a thorough understanding of individual positions; our global credit research team works closely with portfolio managers to allow the sector and company knowledge of the analysts to filter into portfolios.

 Idea generation and collaboration is encouraged through our global, team-based approach.
 This collaboration extends beyond the bounds of the credit team to include connection with our multi-asset and macro, equities and global responsible investment teams.
-Together, we are able integrate ESG considerations across our portfolios, as well as engage with companies.
+Together, we are able to integrate non-binding environmental, social and governance (ESG) considerations across our portfolios, as well as engage with companies.

 Explore our credit range

-A range of strategies that aim to capture the full potential of high yield bond markets whilst protecting downside risk.
+A range of strategies that aim to capture the full potential of high yield bond markets while protecting to the downside.

 Fixed income views